-Superior Materials' Hoover Plant complies with the requirements of MCL 324.5524(3)(c) because the dry material content of concrete is mixed with water before vehicles leave the Site.
+Superior Materials' Jefferson Plant complies with the requirements of MCL 324.5524(3)(c) because the dry material content of concrete is mixed with water before vehicles leave the Site.
+Superior Materials' vehicles may be used to transport aggregate, cement, slag cement, and fly ash to the Site.
+These vehicles are completely enclosed or use tarps to control fugitive dust during transport.